Lichfield: Toponymy

 The origin of the modern name "Lichfield" is twofold.
 At Wall, 3.5 km south of the current city, there was a Romano-British village, Letocetum, a Common Brittonic place-name meaning "Grey wood", "grey" perhaps referring to varieties of tree prominent in the landscape, such as ash and elm.
 In the post-Roman period, Letocetum developed into Old Welsh Luitcoyt.

 The earliest record of the name in English is the Vita Sancti Wilfredi of around 715, describing when Chad moves from York to Lichfield in 669.
 "Chad was made Bishop of the Mercians immediately after his deposition; Wilfred gave him the place (locus) at Lichfield (Onlicitfelda)".
 The prefix "on" indicates that the place given to Chad by Wilfrid was "in Lichfield", indicating the name was understood to apply to a region rather than a specific settlement.
-Bede's Ecclesiastical History of the English People, completed in 731, states that Chad acquired Licidfelth as his episcopal seat (sedes episcolpalem).
+Bede's Ecclesiastical History of the English People, completed in 731, states that Chad acquired Licidfelth as his episcopal seat (sedem episcopalem).

 These and later sources show that the name Letocetum had passed into Old English as Licid, to which was appended the Old English word feld ("open country").
 This word Lyccidfeld is the origin of the word "Lichfield".

-The modern day city of Lichfield and the Roman villa of Letocetum are just two miles (3 km) apart.
+The modern-day city of Lichfield and the Roman villa of Letocetum are just two miles (3 km) apart.
 While these names are distinct in modern usage, they had a common derivation in the Brittonic original *Letocaiton, indicating that "grey wood" referred to the region inclusive of modern-day Lichfield City and the Roman villa.

-Popular etymology has it that a thousand Christians were martyred in Lichfield around AD 300 during the reign of Diocletian and that the name Lichfield actually means "field of the dead" (see lich).
+Popular etymology has it that a thousand Christians were martyred in Lichfield around AD 300 during the reign of Diocletian and that the name Lichfield actually means "field of the dead" (see lichfield).
 There is no evidence to support this legend.